CianDoyleTUD/MusicVisuals/README.md

 - A simulated low poly ocean which uses perlin noise

 # Instructions
-Simply compile the program and use space to begin playing the song.
+Simply download and compile the program and use space to begin playing the song.
 I have left it to play the song provided, however you can use other songs by adding them to the data folder and changing line 27 of MainVisual.java to
 ```
 loadAudio("filename.mp3");